 The Visitor is a unique blend of science fiction, social commentary, and human drama, with dystopian and literary elements.
 It explores identity, alienation, social and political conditions, and government overreach in our current society from the viewpoint of an outsider--an alien spirit which has replaced that of a human after an automobile accident--or is he really just a human soul affected by a traumatic brain injury?

-What readers are already saying about
+What reviewers and readers are already saying about The Visitor:

 If you’re into sci-fi stories with a heavy dose of introspection and an imaginative plot, this one’s for you.
 Five stars from me, and a quiet thank-you to the author for writing something truly memorable!